monitoringartist/dockbix-agent-xxl/README.md

 LogType`, because Docker monitoring module is used.
 Also Zabbix agent configuration from the config file is not supported.

-# Public Dockbix agent XXL
+# Public Dockbix Agent XXL

 Public Dockbix agent XXL is available on the address `play.monitoringart.com:10050`.
 It's available for anyone as a public part of